28 Years Ago: Yes Quickly Lose Momentum With ‘Big Generator’

-For many Yes diehards, the group’s discography can be lumped into two distinct camps: the pre-Trevor Rabin era and the post-Trevor Rabin era.
-The South African guitarist-songwriter first brought his crunchy, riff-y brand of polished prog-pop to the band’s repertoire on 1983’s Trevor Horn-produced ’90125.’
-That album was a commercial goldmine, spawning the #1 US hit ‘Owner of a Lonely Heart,’ along with a slew of other singles (‘Leave It,’ ‘Changes,’ and ‘It Can Happen’) that helped the band capture a younger, MTV-driven audience.
+For many die-hard fans, Yes’ catalog is divided by Trevor Rabin.
+The South African guitarist-songwriter first brought his crunchy, riff-y brand of polished prog-pop to the band’s repertoire on 1983’s Trevor Horn-produced 90125.
+That album was a commercial goldmine, spawning the No. 1 hit “Owner of a Lonely Heart,” along with a slew of other singles that helped Yes capture a younger, MTV-driven audience.